vipulnaik/working-drafts/eaf/levels-of-donation.md

-* **Split between donees?** (conceivable but unlikely): It's conceivable (though unlikely) that the one-charity argument starts breaking down here, if the expected *best* use of your funds also has sharply diminshing marginal value (e.g., helping an organization get off the ground, or close a small funding gap).
+* **Split between donees?** (conceivable but unlikely): It's conceivable (though unlikely) that the one-charity argument starts breaking down here, if the expected *best* use of your funds also has sharply diminishing marginal value (e.g., helping an organization get off the ground, or close a small funding gap).
 So you might find yourself splitting your donation.